dhwanipatel14/Fashion-Flare/README.md

-An E-commerce Clothing Website made from scratch using HTML, CSS and Javascript as part a Final Project for Comp 2707.
+An E-commerce Clothing Website made using HTML, CSS and Javascript as part a Final Project for Comp 2707.

 It is hosted on CS Server and can be viewed on : http://patel891.myweb.cs.uwindsor.ca/comp2707/finalproject/html/index.html